-- Employees working at Trend Micro Canada receive 3 weeks of vacation to start, moving to 4 weeks after only 3 years on the job -- additionally, the company offers flexible work hours and telecommuting to help employees balance work and their personal lives
+- Trend Micro Canada offers 3 weeks of starting vacation allowance, moving employees to 4 weeks after only 3 years on the job -- the company also offers flexible work hours, reduced summer hours, and a telecommuting option to help employees balance work and their personal lives

 Trend Micro offers security to clients - and employees

 If you asked Zhaofen Ren, a system software developer at Trend Micro Technologies Inc., about first impressions, she'd confirm that they count for a lot.

 Having graduated in 2015 from Carleton University with a master's degree in engineering, Ren considered working for several companies in Ottawa.

 "Most of them were very slow to respond," she said.
 "They'd tell me they'd get back to me in two weeks, but I wouldn't hear from them for two months.